Sydney’s New Fish Market Finally Opens January 19 2026

 Is it free to enter?

 Yes.
-You’ll just pay for what you eat and buy.
+You only pay for what you eat and buy.

 Related Reads